How Long Do Makeup Brushes Last?

 Signs Of Poor Brush Quality

-Regardless of where you’re getting your brushes, or how much they cost upon purchase, there are telltale signs that you should keep an eye out for when it comes to the quality of your brushes.
+Regardless of where you’re purchasing your brushes or how much they cost, there are telltale signs to look out for when evaluating the quality of your brushes.

-These can easily be spotted in store, which is why it’s better (and safer) for you to purchase your tools in person rather than online, especially if you’re getting brushes from a new brand.
+These can easily be spotted in store, which is why it’s better (and safer) to purchase your tools in person rather than online, especially if you’re getting brushes from a new brand.

 Here are some makeup brush red flags you shouldn’t ignore:

-• Stiff Feel – It’s normal for your brush to fill stiff if it has product on it, but your bristles being stiff or sticking together in-store is a sign of a poorly manufactured brush.
+• Stiff Feel – It’s normal for your brush to feel stiff if it has product on it, but if your bristles are stiff or sticking together in-store, it’s a sign of a poorly manufactured brush.

 • Uneven Bristle Length – Another sign of poor quality control is if the bristles of your brush are unevenly cut.

-• Poor Pigment Distribution – If everything seems alright in store, but you notice that when you get to test your brush at home it lacks in color pick-up or gives a shoddy distribution, that’s telling of its quality as well.
+• Poor Pigment Distribution – If everything seems alright in the store, but you notice that when you test your brush at home, it lacks in color pick-up or gives a shoddy distribution, that’s a sign of its quality as well.

 Signs To Throw Your Makeup Brush Away

-A lot of makeup brush issues can be taken care of with a simple clean, but a handful of issues may show that your tool is past the point of no return.
+Many makeup brush issues can be resolved with a simple clean, but a handful of issues may indicate that your tool is beyond repair.

-• Strange Odor – A foul smell or lingering scent on your bristles is a clear sign of bacteria.
+• Strange Odor – A foul smell or lingering scent on your bristles is a clear indication of bacterial growth.
 If it can’t be remedied by washing, tossing your brush is the safest option.

-• Makes You Breakout – If you notice that your skin gets red and irritated when you use your brushes, or if you notice your acne worsening once you remove your makeup, see if ceasing the use of the brush stops the irritation.
-If it does, throw the brush away.
+Or if you notice your acne worsening once you remove your makeup, try ceasing the use of the brush to see if it stops the irritation.
+If it does, discard the brush.

 How To Improve The Longevity Of Your Brushes

-Once you’re happy with the quality of your makeup brushes, and once you’ve purged your existing collection of any tools that are falling short, it’s important to start utilizing a proper care routine.
+Once you’re satisfied with the quality of your makeup brushes and have purged your existing collection of any tools that are falling short, it’s essential to establish a proper care routine.

 If there’s any single way to extend the life of your makeup brushes, it’s by taking the initiative to keep them clean and stored well.